imaranresearch/lammps-cpu-time-data/README.md

 # lammps-cpu-time-data
-A python module to extract the CPU time breakdown time and total wall time from lammps log file
+A python module to extract the CPU tasks breakdown time and total wall time from lammps log file

 ### Basic usage